eiximenis/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_08.md

 1. Browse to [GitHub](https://github.com) in your browser and log into your account.

+   > NOTE!!
+If you don't have GitHub account, browse to [GitHub](https://github.com) in your browser and signup.

 1. Create a Personal Access Token as [described here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
 Ensure the following scopes are checked when configuring your GitHub Personal Access Token:

     - `repo` - Full control of private repositories